Framework · free to use

 The AI-native operational model

 This is the single most important update to a 2026 gym business plan.
 The traditional staffing model (2 front-desk + 1 GM + instructor pool) is no longer required for boutique-and-below formats.
-AI agent platforms purpose-built for fitness (fitagentic.ai is the most-deployed) handle lead nurture, new-member onboarding, retention monitoring, and member-facing coaching — work that historically required 1-2 W-2 staff per location.
+AI agent platforms purpose-built for fitness (fitagentic.ai is the most-deployed) handle lead nurture, new-member onboarding, retention monitoring, and member-facing coaching.
+That is work that historically required 1-2 W-2 staff per location.

 What to document